-Alaska is often characterized as a land of extremes, and the same applies to its glacial geology.
-The state presently hosts the largest valley glaciers in North America, yet during the Pleistocene, it encompassed the largest unglaciated expanse on the continent.
-Presently (c.
-1970), glaciers cover about 75,000 km2 of the state and are distributed among 14 centers of glacerization (Molnia, 2007).
-During the last global glacial maximum, the area of glacier cover expanded by ten times, to 727,800 km2 (Kaufman and Manley, 2004), and encompassed several lowerelevation massifs that are presently unglaciated.
+Alaska is often characterised as a land of extremes, and the same applies to its glacial geology.
+The state presently hosts the largest valley glaciers in North America, yet during the Pleistocene it encompassed the largest unglaciated expanse on the continent.
+Presently (ca. 1970), glaciers cover about 75 000 km2 of the state and are distributed among 14 centres of glacierisation (Molnia, 2007).
+During the global Last Glacial Maximum (LGM), the area of glacier cover expanded by tenfold, to about 727 800 km2 (Kaufman and Manley, 2004), and encompassed several lower-elevation massifs that are not glaciated today.
 The vast majority of this expansion involved glaciers that surround the Gulf of Alaska.
 This amalgamation of coalescent ice caps and piedmont lobes formed the northwestern extension of the Cordilleran Ice Sheet (Hamilton and Thorson, 1983).
 Like their modern counterparts, these glaciers benefited from a proximal source of moisture, a persistent atmospheric circulation pattern that drove moist air inland, and adiabatic cooling associated with the extraordinary mountainous terrain.
 In contrast, the interior part of the state was never extensively glaciated.
-The Cordilleran ice formed an effective barrier to moisture derived from the Gulf of Alaska.
-And, prevailing southwesterly winds dried as sea ice expanded and global sea level lowered, exposing the Bering-Chukchi platform.
-The only significant centers of glacier growth beyond the Cordilleran Ice Sheet were the Brooks Range in arctic Alaska and the Ahklun Mountains in the southwest.
+The Cordilleran ice formed an effective barrier to moisture derived from the Gulf of Alaska and prevailing southwesterly winds dried as sea ice expanded and global sea level lowered, exposing the Bering-Chukchi platform.
+The only significant centres of glacier growth beyond the Cordilleran Ice Sheet were the Brooks Range in arctic Alaska and the Ahklun Mountains in the south-west part of the state.